The Duck-Rabbit Craft Brewery

 The dark beer specialists of North Carolina, Duck-Rabbit Craft Brewery focuses on under-represented beer styles with an enormous range of flavor possibilities.

 Founded in 2004, Duck-Rabbit Craft Brewery crafts exclusively “dark” beers in the town of Farmville, North Carolina.
 The owner and headbrewer behind the brand is Paul Philippon who used to be a university philosophy teacher.
-The name of his brewery, and the logo, is a tie to his former life and references the Duck-Rabbit diagram from one of his favorite philosophy texts - Philosophical Investigations by Ludwig Wittgenstein.
+The name of the brewery, and the logo, is a tie to his former life and references the Duck-Rabbit diagram from one of his favorite philosophy texts - Philosophical Investigations by Ludwig Wittgenstein.
 The diagram, which looks like a duck or a rabbit, depending on the viewer’s perspective, also relatives to the brewery’s specialty of dark beers.
 As Owner Paul Philippon has explained, “Many people don’t see beyond their first impression of a dark beer: color.
 The Duck-Rabbit line-up demonstrates that different dark beers can be refreshing, thirst quenching, hoppy, balanced, and robust.
 With our beer, as with our logo, a second look might reveal something you didn’t expect.”

 Dark beers are usually an under-represented part of the market, and we applaud Paul Philippon for not only making such a high-risk decision, but also succeeding!
 While most breweries include just one or two dark beers in their line-up, or skip them all together, Paul’s portfolio is strictly made up of dark beers and they have become extremely popular.
 His celebrated Milk Stout is Duck-Rabbit’s flagship brew, and other offerings include an Amber Ale, Brown Ale, and Porter.
 Paul also brews a handful of seasonals that are made in very limited supply.